Selling a House With an Ongoing Lawsuit in [market_city]

 3. Share Documents: Gather documents related to the lawsuit.
 Things like court papers are important.
 Give these to serious buyers so they trust you.

-4. Be Open: Make sure your real estate professionals know about the lawsuit.
+4. Be Open: Ensure your real estate professionals are aware of the lawsuit.
 They can help explain things to buyers.

 By doing these things, buyers will know you’re being honest.
 This can help them feel better about buying your home.